jancelin/docker-lizmap/README.md

 ```
 docker pull jancelin/docker-lizmap
 ```
-or alternatively, you can build an image from Dockerfile:
+or alternatively, you can build an image from Github, we can see what happens during installation:

 ```
 docker build -t jancelin/docker-lizmap git://github.com/jancelin/docker-lizmap